hyankov/robot_car/docs/README.md

 [![4WD, 1 Bridge](img/ObstacleCar_1_Bridge_4wd.jpg)](ObstacleCar_1_Bridge_4wd.fzz)
 *Click image to download `fzz` file*

-# TODO
-Sensors and parts to be added at a later stage:
-- Servo (to rotate Ultrasonic sensor)
-- Bluetooth (to receive control over bluetooth phone joystick) or IR (take commands from remote control)
-- Headlights, rear lights and photoresistor (to turn on/off LED headlights)
-- Screen to show misc information
--
 # Code
 **See [code here](../RoboCar/)**.
 All code is implemented as non-blocking, i.e. there are no `delay` calls.